 7. St. Ignatius Cathedral

-The St. Ignatius Cathedral is also known as the San Ignacio de Velasco Cathedral, a reference to the city of San Ignacio de Velasco in Bolivia in which it’s located.
+The St. Ignatius Cathedral is also known as the San Ignacio de Velasco Cathedral, a reference to the city of San Ignacio de Velasco in Bolivia where it’s located.
 This is the capital of the Velasco province in the eastern part of the country.

 The original version of the church was constructed in the 18th century between 1748 and 1761.
 This building was commissioned by the Jesuits living in the area and was unfortunately destroyed by fire in the year 1948.
 The church was rebuilt to its original design between 1998 and 2001.